 Getting Help For Hydrocodone Abuse And Addiction

 Addiction is a treatable disease.
 To reduce the impacts of the overdose crisis, it’s vital to make sure people have access to formal addiction treatment.
-At The Bluffs, we provide on-site detoxification services and comprehensive therapies to help people safely stop taking opioids.
+At Vertava Health of Ohio, we provide on-site detoxification services and comprehensive therapies to help people safely stop taking opioids.

 Medical detox is the first step in treatment.
 During medical detox, medication-assisted treatment (MAT) soothes withdrawal symptoms and reduces cravings.
 Once a person has detoxed, our compassionate staff engages patients in treatment services that include individual therapy, group counseling, and alternative treatments for chronic pain.

-To learn more about the signs of hydrocodone overdose, or to explore opioid addiction treatment options near you, contact The Bluffs today.
+To learn more about the signs of hydrocodone overdose, or to explore opioid addiction treatment options near you, contact Vertava Health of Ohio today.